kmerckae/panda_safe_hrc_tutorial/source/panda_arm/FCI_project.rst

 .. role:: raw-html(raw)
     :format: html

 .. note:: This page is generally written.
-For the robot we use in the R&MM lab at Vrije Universiteit Brussel, we replace <fci-ip> with ``192.168.2.106``
+          For the *Panda 2* robot in the R&MM lab at Vrije Universiteit Brussel we replace <fci-ip> with ``192.168.2.106``

 The Franka Control Interface (FCI) allows a fast and direct low-level bidirectional connection to the Arm and Hand.
 It provides the current status of the robot and enables its direct real-time control at 1 kHz with an external workstation PC (our desktop) connected via Ethernet.